Ravenbrook/mps/procedure/review.rst

 _`.pi.log`: Record your actions in the same manner as edit actions (`.edit.log`_).

-_`.pi.act`: You must take a written action for every improvement suggestion and record that action.
+_`.pi.act`: You MUST take a written action for every improvement suggestion and record that action.
 Record your response like an edit (`.edit.act`_).